20 top Middle Eastern foods

 Where to try it: Al Halabi, Mall of the Emirates, Barsha, Dubai, United Arab Emirates.
 Tel: +971 4 395 1615

-9. Umm Ali
+9. Umm ali

 Egypt's most delicious pudding.